 The Dolores Zohrab Liebmann Fund provides a stipend and tuition towards a year of graduate study.
 Applications are due mid-January and must be submitted via the student’s current institution, which must be on a list of eligible institutions.

 The Jacob K. Javits Fellowships provide up to four years of support, including summers, for doctoral study, in the form of a stipend and an institutional payment towards tuition and fees.
 Applicants must be US citizens or permanent residents who are in their senior year of undergraduate study or first year of graduate study.
-Note: The 2012-2013 Javits fellowship program has been cancelled due to Congressional budget cuts.
+Note: As of 2012 the Javits fellowship program has been cancelled due to Congressional budget cuts.